NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_cheatsheet.rst

             - If a POD uses matplotlib, it is recommended to write as figures as EPS instead of PS because of potential bugs

    - Modify html files to point to the figure names
-   - If running an NCAR NCL-based POD, modify input.jsonc to call your POD

 3. Place your documentation in ``MDTF-diagnostics/diagnostics/[YOUR POD NAME]/docs``
 4. Test your code with the framework